hyperledger/bevel/platforms/hyperledger-indy/configuration/roles/setup/stewards/Readme.md

 [//]: # (SPDX-License-Identifier: Apache-2.0)
 [//]: # (##############################################################################################)

-## setup/endorsers
+## setup/stewards
-This role creates the deployment files for endorsers and pushes them to repository.
+This role creates the deployment files for stewards and pushes them to repository.

 ## Tasks:
 ### 1. Wait for namespace creation